yangyang9608/D-BPP_Workflow/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.22139144.svg)](https://doi.org/10.5281/zenodo.22139144)

 D-BPP is an expert-guided command-line workflow for reconstructing reticulate evolutionary histories from *D*-statistic signals and multispecies coalescent with introgression (MSci) analyses in BPP.
-It organizes candidate-tree screening, three-model tests for each unexplained triple, Bayes-factor filtering, explained-triple pruning, and optional marginal-likelihood comparison.
-Optional upstream modules are provided for annotation curation and gene-content species-tree construction; D-BPP itself does not require gene-content data and can evaluate alternative backbone hypotheses from other sources.
+It organizes candidate species-tree screening, three-model tests for each unexplained triple, Bayes-factor filtering, explained-triple pruning, and optional marginal-likelihood comparison.
+Optional upstream modules are provided for annotation curation and gene-content species-tree construction; D-BPP itself does not require gene-content data and can evaluate alternative species-tree hypotheses from other sources.

 The workflow is intended primarily for datasets with fewer than 10 taxa.
 It is a model-construction aid, not an automatic biological decision system: users must inspect MCMC convergence, edit BPP priors and run settings, resolve conflicting network edges, and compare biologically plausible alternatives.